amicuchu/NintendoClientsWiki/PIA-Types.md

 | Uint16 | Extension id. *Only present on Wii U.* |

 ## InetAddress
-A new encoding was introduced somewhere between PIA 5.15 and 5.17 that's capable of representing IPv6 addresses.
+A new encoding was introduced in PIA 5.11 that's capable of representing IPv6 addresses.

 #### Old version
 This structure can only represent IPv4 addresses.